aonemd/onpar/README.md

 onpar
 ---

-A dwm bar that is on par with other advanced bar such as i3blocks and polybar, ...
+A dwm bar that is on par with other advanced bars such as i3blocks and polybar

 ## Features